AlexAllen/MATT/README.md

 1. Should have individual wireless test functionality for both deployment channels
 	* Makes the result more flexible, but could be a later update
 1. Must have UK legal radio link capable of transmitting recorded data at 1Hz
-	* Required to meet Satillite task definition
+	* Required to meet Satellite task definition
+1. Must record temperature data as well as pressure data, for transmission
+	* Required for Satellite task
 1. Should transmit on a frequency and in a format that can be picked up by an eggtimer USB ground station
 	* Allows reuse of existing equiment
 1. Must have enough PWM outputs to control a thrust vectoring mount and deploy legs
 	* Required to meet the Land under thrust task task definition
 1. Should have enough PWM outputs to control 4 canards instead of thrust vectoring and legs
 	* Makes the result more future proof
-1. Must have sensors that indicate attitude
+1. Must have accelerometers and gyroscopes
 	* Required to complete the Land under thrust task
+1. Should have magnetometers
+	* Makes the result more flexible
 1. Should have a GPS module, and be able to transmit as a GPS tracking radio
 	* Makes the result more useful, given an onboard radio is required already